pulumi/pulumi-hugo/themes/default/content/blog/building-developer-portals/index.md

 ### Pulumi & Backstage

 We’ve seen many developer portal technologies rapidly growing in popularity over the last few years.
 In particular, we’ve seen Pulumi users adopting [Backstage](https://backstage.io) and as a result we built the Pulumi Backstage Plugin to address the needs of organizations using Backstage and Pulumi together.
-There are now two ways to use Pulumi from within Backstage:
+There are now two ways to use Pulumi from within Backstage, you can leverage both or just one or the other:

-Pulumi Scaffolder Backend Module
+1. Pulumi Scaffolder Backend Module
-Pulumi Backstage Plugin
+2. Pulumi Backstage Plugin

 **Pulumi Scaffolder Backend Module**: The Pulumi Scaffolder Backend Module extends the scaffolding with two new actions: Pulumi New and Pulumi Up.
 The Pulumi New action is a custom action that allows you to create a new Pulumi project from a template using the `pulumi new` Pulumi CLI command.
 The Pulumi Up Action is a custom action that allows you to run the `pulumi up` command, which creates or updates resources in a stack.